 Vaikunthanath das Kaviraj left this earth in March 2013.
 His passing was a huge loss for all who knew him.
 He left behind an enormous legacy of how to safely manage plant pests and diseases with homeopathy.
 We would just like to say, onwards and upwards, Kaviraj – the world is a better place for you having been in it.
 It’s now time for the rest of us to pick up the pieces and continue the work you started.

-Vaikunthanath das Kaviraj is a world authority on the use of homeopathy for plants and soil.
-He now shares much of his knowledge in the Agrohomeopathy section of the website.
+Vaikunthanath das Kaviraj was a leading voice on the use of homeopathy for plants and soil.
+He shared much of his knowledge in the Agrohomeopathy section of this website.

 Born in the Netherlands in 1946, Kaviraj’s first experience with plants was when he got a job helping out at a tree nursery at the age of 14.